thiennguyen93/fsc-utilities/content/docs/prologue/quick-start.md

 ## Start a new mileage profile

+What is a mileage profile?
-A mileage profile (or profile in short) is used to store a set of mileages and the application do not have the limitation on the number of profiles that can be created.
+- A mileage profile (or profile in short) is used to store a set of mileages and the application do not have the limitation on the number of profiles that can be created.
-Each profile contains a set of mileages (06 drivers, extra 02 presets and a minimum mileage).
+- Each profile contains a set of mileages (06 drivers, extra 02 presets and a minimum mileage).
 Each one couples together a pair of values, which is one-way miles and annual mileage

 ### Create a new profile